Barista FIRE: how I permanently left employment

 • I felt psychologically ready to take that final step.

-As I detailed in my article on my path toward financial abundance, this progressive transition allowed me to build a solid foundation.
+This progressive transition allowed me to build a solid foundation.
 I never felt the need to "go back."

 What I would do differently